-As shown in Figure 11, all of the homes with dehumidification separate from cooling and the energy-efficient reference house had fewer than 10% of the monitored hours with relative humidity greater than 60%.
+As shown in Figure 11, all of the homes with dehumidification separate from cooling and the energy-efficient reference house had fewer than 10% of the monitored hours with relative humidity higher than 60%.
 In comparison, all of the homes without dehumidification separate from cooling had relative humidity greater than 60% about 20% of the monitored hours.
-The two-times factor between these groups was evidence of the need for additional humidity control means in energy-efficient homes in hot-humid climates.
+The two-times factor between these groups supports a need for additional humidity control means in energy-efficient homes in hot-humid climates.